TheDocTrier/disjoint-union/src/index.md

 Here is some common information that you'll probably see in multiple places on the Internet:

-* The website you are currently on, <a class="u-url" rel="me" href="https://www.disjointunion.link/">Disjoint Union</a>, is my personal (and official) creative depository.
+* The website you are currently on, <a class="u-url whitespace-pre" rel="me" href="https://www.disjointunion.link/">Disjoint Union</a>, is my personal (and official) creative depository.
 * I live in the <a class="p-tz" href="https://en.wikipedia.org/wiki/Pacific_Time_Zone">Pacific Time Zone</a>.
 * My web handle is typically <code><span class="p-nickname">TheDocTrier</span></code> (post 2020, pronounced <span class="whitespace-pre">try-er</span>), however you may also see my decommissioned handle `Tankobot` (pre 2020).
 * My <a class="u-photo" href="/static/pfp.png">current profile picture</a> is the first 256 rows of [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) mod 6.